bnediction/bonesis/overview.md

 Explicit ensemble of Boolean networks:
-: Instantatied with `bonesis.BooleanNetworkEnsemble` with a list of `bonesis.BooleanNetwork` or `mpbn.MPBooleanNetwork` objects.
+: Instantiated with `bonesis.BooleanNetworkEnsemble` with a list of `bonesis.BooleanNetwork` or `mpbn.MPBooleanNetwork` objects.
     ```py
     dom = bonesis.BooleanNetworkEnsemble([bn1, bn2, bn3])